redgeneLauren/HTMLcourse-sample/Content/EdittedBasicPageStructures.facts.md

 ### Facts for HTML Basic Page Structure

-1. HTML Terminology

-- HTML stands for `Hypertext Markup Language`, the most widely used language for writing web pages.
+HTML stands for `Hypertext Markup Language`, the most widely used language for writing web pages.

-- HTML is a `Markup Language` that tells the web browser how to structure a text document using `tags`.
+HTML is a `Markup Language` that tells the web browser how to structure a text document using `tags`.

-- `Hypertext` refers to the way web pages are linked together.
+`Hypertext` refers to the way web pages are linked together.

-- HTML is composed of elements that structure the webpage and define its content.
+HTML is composed of elements that structure the webpage and define its content

 2. Tags and Element